Salle Gaston Médecin

-Salle Gaston Médecin, or Salle Omnisports, is an multi-purpose indoor sports arena, that is located in the Fontvieille district, within the Principality of Monaco.
+Salle Gaston Médecin, or Salle Omnisports, is a multi-purpose indoor sports arena, that is located in the Fontvieille district, within the Principality of Monaco.
 It is primarily used to host basketball, volleyball, and handball games, judo and fencing matches, and weightlifting and gymnastics competitions.
 The arena is a part of the Stade Louis II multi-sports complex, and is owned by the Monaco-based multi-sports club AS Monaco.
 The arena is named after Gaston Médécin, a Monegasque athlete who died in 1983.
 The arena's seating capacity is 5,000 people for basketball games.

 History

 The Salle Gaston Médecin was originally opened in the year 1985, with Prince Rainier III being in attendance at its opening.
-Over the years, it has been used as the main home venue of the professional basketball club AS Monaco BC.
+Over the years, it has been used as the main home venue of the professional basketball club AS Monaco Basket.
 The arena was subject to a renovation and modernization process between 2014 and 2016, and again in 2018.
 It then underwent yet another renovation modernization project, at a cost of €14 million euros, between 2021 and 2022.

 In 2014, the arena's seating capacity was increased from 2,500 to 2,840.
 In 2015, the arena's seating capacity was increased again, from 2,840 to 3,000.
 In 2016, there was yet another seating capacity increase, from 3,000 to 3,200.
 In 2017, the arena's seating capacity was increased once more, from 3,200 to 3,700.
 In 2021, the arena's seating capacity was further increased, from 3,700 to 4,090.

 Its capacity was then increased in 2022 in four increments.
 First to 4,600, then to 4,700, then to 4,950, and eventually, to 5,000, in order to meet the minimum arena size requirements for non A license EuroLeague teams.